Verma314/haskell-snippets/README.md

 ```
 myFunction x y = (\ x y -> if x > y then x + y else x) (x ^ 2) (y ^ 2)
 ```
 * "We are passing in a function and returning a lambda function.
 The function func that we passed in is captured inside the lambda function.
-When we capture a value inside a lambda function, this is referred to as a closure (on the function func). (on the u" (From Will Kurt's Get Programming in Haskell book)
+When we capture a value inside a lambda function, this is referred to as a closure (on the function func).
+(From Will Kurt's Get Programming in Haskell book)
 ```
 ifEvenApplyFuncClosure func = (\ x -> if even x then func x else x)
 ```